serrif/website/main/docs/introduction.md

 Our website provides important information as the center of our community's operation; housing our explore pages, resources, and information.
 Learning how we structure different sections of our site is helpful for knowing how to get around.

 ### Homepage
-Our homepage is the forefront to `novelmc.net` —with its features builds, and blue waves.
-Other pages branching from our homepage (such as our team page) can provide material.
+Our homepage is the forefront to `novelmc.net` —with its features builds, and the 🌊.
+Other pages apart from our homepage (such as our team page) can provide material.
 These and similar files are powered by <a class="usa-external_link" href="https://pages.github.com/">GitHub Pages</a> and the <a class="usa-external_link" href="https://designsystem.digital.gov/">U.S. Web Design System</a>.

 We provide instructions, policy, and guides on our documentation; so everyone can learn how things work.
 You're even reading a docs page right now, and you can jump to pages with the left-hand navigation table.